Jason Trusnik

-Jason Trusnik (/ˈtrʌznɪk/ TRUZZ-nik; born June 6, 1984) is a former American football linebacker and special teamer.
-He was signed by the New York Jets as an undrafted free agent in 2007.
-He played college football at Ohio Northern.
+Jason Trusnik (/ˈtrʌznɪk/ TRUZZ-nik; born June 6, 1984) is an American former professional football player who was a linebacker and special teamer in the National Football League (NFL).
+He played college football for the Ohio Northern Polar Bears before being signed by the New York Jets as an undrafted free agent in 2007.

 College career

 Trusnik played college football at Ohio Northern.
 He was twice named a Division III All-American and twice named All-Ohio Athletic Conference.
 Additionally, he played in the Texas vs. The Nation Game for 'The Nation' team and was named a co-captain for Team United States in the Aztec Bowl.

 Professional career

 New York Jets

-Jason Trusnik was signed as an undrafted free agent in 2007 by the New York Jets.
+Trusnik was signed as an undrafted free agent in 2007 by the New York Jets.
 As a rookie, he appeared in six games and recorded six tackles on special teams after spending the first nine weeks on their practice squad.
 He made his NFL debut in a game against the Pittsburgh Steelers on November 18.
 Trusnik was placed on injured reserve on December 26.

 In 2008, Trusnik played in seven games and was inactive for two.
 He also had spent the first seven games of the season on the Physically Unable to Perform list.
 Trusnik made five tackles and a fumble recovery on defense as well as 11 tackles on special teams.

 In 2009, Trusnik played in the first four games of the season with the Jets.
 He was named AFC Special Teams Player of the Week after his game against Tennessee on September 27, where he had two tackles, a forced fumble, and fumble recovery.
 Trusnik was then traded to the Cleveland Browns.